-Please refer to the complete Item 1A of the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2021, filed with the SEC on March 2, 2022 for risks and uncertainties facing the Company that may have a material adverse effect on the Company's business prospects, financial condition and results of operations.
-There have been no material changes in the risk factors described in our Annual Report on Form 10-K for the fiscal year ended December 31, 2021.
+Please refer to the complete Item 1A of the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2022, filed with the SEC on March 31, 2023 for risks and uncertainties facing the Company that may have a material adverse effect on the Company's business prospects, financial condition and results of operations.
+There have been no material changes in the risk factors described in our Annual Report on Form 10-K for the fiscal year ended December 31, 2022.

+een no material changes in the risk factors described in our

 Item 2.
-Unregistered Sales of Equity Securities and Use of Proceeds.
+Unre gistered Sales of Equity Securities and Use of Proceeds

+None.

 Item 3.
-Defaults Upon Senior Securities.
+Defa ults Upon Senior Securities.

 None.

 Item 4.
 Mine Safety Disclosures.

-Not applicable.
+Not applicabl e.

 Item 5.
-Other Information.
+Other r Information.

 None.

 Item 6.
-Exhibits.
+Exhil bits.

-Exhibit Number Exhibit Description Incorporated by Reference herein from Form or Schedule Filing Date SEC File / Registration Number 10.1 Pieris Pharmaceuticals, Inc. 2020 Employee, Director and Consultant Equity Incentive Plan, as Amended. + Form 8-K (Exhibit 10.1) June 27, 2022 001-37471 10.2 Amendment No. 3, dated June 9, 2022, to the License and Collaboration Agreement, dated May 2, 2017, by and between Pieris Pharmaceuticals, Inc. and AstraZeneca AB.
-10.3 Amendment No. 4, dated June 30, 2022, to the License and Collaboration Agreement, dated May 2, 2017, by and between Pieris Pharmaceuticals, Inc. and AstraZeneca AB.
-31.1 Certification of Principal Executive Officer Pursuant to Rules 13a-14(a) and 15d-14(a) under the Securities Exchange Act of 1934, as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
-37
+Exhibit Number Exhibit Description Incorporated by Reference herein from Form or Schedule Filing Date SEC File / Registration Number

+31.1 Certification of Principal Executive Officer Pursuant to Rules 13a-14(a) and 15d-14(a) under the Securities Exchange Act of 1934, as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act

-Incorporated by Reference herein SEC File / Exhibit Number Exhibit Description from Form or Schedule Filing Date Registration Number 31.2 Certification of Principal Financial Officer and Principal Accounting Officer Pursuant to Rules 13a-14(a) and 15d-14(a) under the Securities Exchange Act of 1934, as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
+Exhibit Incorporated by Reference herein from Form or SEC File / Registration Number Exhibit Description Schedule Filing Date Number 31.2 Certification of Principal Financial Officer and Principal Accounting Officer Pursuant to Rules 13a-14(a) and 15d-14(a) under the Securities Exchange Act of 1934, as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 32.1 Certification of Principal Executive Officer Pursuant to 18 U.S.C Section 1350, as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
 32.2 Certification of Principal Financial Officer and Principal Accounting Officer Pursuant to 18 U.S.C Section 1350, as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
 101.INS Inline XBRL Instance Document (the instance document does not appear in the Interactive Data File because its XBRL tags are embedded within the Inline XBRL document) 101.SCH Inline XBRL Taxonomy Extension Schema Document 101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase Document 101.DEF Inline XBRL Taxonomy Extension Definition Linkbase Document 101.LAB Inline XBRL Taxonomy Extension Label Linkbase Document 101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase Document 104 Cover Page Interactive Data File (formatted as inline XBRL and contained in Exhibit 101) Filed herewith.
-The certifications furnished in Exhibit 32.1 and Exhibit 32.2 hereto are deemed to accompany this Quarterly Report and will not be deemed "filed" for purposes of Section 18 of the Securities Exchange Act of 1934, as amended, except to the extent that the registrant specifically incorporates it by reference. + Indicates a management contract or compensatory plan.
+The certifications furnished in Exhibit 32.1 and Exhibit 32.2 hereto are deemed to accompany this Quarterly Report and will not be deemed "filed" for purposes of Section 18 of the Securities Exchange Act of 1934, as amended, except to the extent that the registrant specifically incorporates it by reference.
+Indicates a management contract or compensatory plan. + Portions of the exhibit are omitted pursuant to Regulation S-K Item 601(b)(10)(iv).
+Copies of the unredacted exhibit will be furnished to the SEC upon request.
+36